carmina-hatnean/Bugs/README.md

 **Expected result**

-The users expect that all the links on the website are working.
+Users expect all the links on the website to work.

 **Actual result**

-The website have three broken links.
+The website is having three broken links.

 ![Broken link](https://user-images.githubusercontent.com/85248462/212412710-e74802df-aacd-4fee-aac5-430631cce926.png)